Green Lawn Cemetery (Columbus, Ohio): 21st century vandalism

 In 2012, metal thieves damaged numerous family mausoleums, in some cases stealing entire door and window grates and in one case breaking into crypts in a family mausoleum.
 The perpetrators were never caught, and the cemetery extended fences to prevent after-hours vehicular entry and contract random security patrols.
 These measures proved insufficient when the next acts of vandalism occurred.

 A vandal struck Green Lawn Cemetery more than a dozen times beginning in the fall of 2014.
 The vandal initially knocked over gravestones, but over time the damage worsened.
 By early 2016, more than 600 monuments were damaged as well as glass and the historic bust of Gustavus Swan.
 Cemetery officials estimated the cost of repairs at more than $1.25 million ($ in dollars).
 Cemetery officials contracted full nighttime security patrols in the cemetery and installed numerous security cameras which resulted in identifying the vandal, but he was never charged by law enforcement.
 By 2021 most of the damage was repaired except for a few broken obelisks.

-The enhanced security measures have, as of 2021, curtailed any similar vandalism after-hours.
+The enhanced security measures have, as of 2026, curtailed any similar vandalism after-hours.

 In the wake of the vandalism, cemetery volunteers and instructors at Columbus State Community College created a geographic information system capstone course.
 Taught by Doreen Whitley Rogers, nonprofit executive and wife of a cemetery trustee, students in the course donated more than $10,000 ($ in dollars) in free consulting services to the cemetery.
 Damaged graves were identified and damage documented, potential vandal points of entry noted, repair cost analyses generated, and patterns of criminal activity in the cemetery identified.

 Starting in 2020, a vandal damaged nearly 100 trees over a period of several months during mornings shortly after the grounds opened.
-As of September 2021, evidence was being processed and charges were pending against an identified suspect.
+A suspect was identified by law enforcement and barred from the property.